-$\Delta y{bt}$ Total SME or total non-SME lending by bank b, (log change in %) $y{bt}$ Total SME/total corporate lending (%) $Bank(0/1){b,pre}$ Indicator, based on banks average exposure measure is $\leq$ p25 , or p50 $C\Bank{b,t-1}$ Lagged bank control variables (e.g. log total assets, loan-to-asset, deposit-to-asset, NPL ratio, RBC and LCR ratio, ROE, operating income etc.) FE(b,t) Separate bank and time fixed effects, in some cases region-by-time FE at the sub-national level according to bank's headquarters
+Δy{bt} Total SME or total non-SME lending by bank b , (log change in %) y{bt} Total SME/total corporate lending (%) $Bank(0/1){b,pre}$ Indicator, based on banks average exposure measure is \leq p25, or p50

+$C_Bank{b,t-1}$ Lagged bank control variables (e.g. log total assets, loan-to-asset, deposit-to-asset, NPL ratio, RBC and LCR ratio, ROE, operating income etc.) FE(b,t) Separate bank and time fixed effects, in some cases region-by-time FE at the sub-national level according to bank's headquarters

-3.2.2 Comparing the satellites' results: analysis based on bank level data
+3.2.2 Comparing the different results based on bank level evidence

-When looking at the bank-level analysis, evidence on a temporary decline in the growth rate of SME lending is limited to a subset of studies (four studies out of 11, Figure 13, left-hand panels).
-In the second period after reform implementation, the decline remains significant in only one jurisdiction.
-It is interesting to note that when aggregating granular bank-firm level data to the bank portfolio level, the temporary decline in SME lending growth rates disappears for two credit registers studies.
-Results can deviate from the bank-firm level analyses, as the aggregated sample now captures all bank-firm relationships including entry and exit of very short-term loans.
-However, the aggregated sample allows for a less clean identification in comparison to the set of analyses in the previous section, since data at the bank-firm level is better suited to control for demand effects.
+When looking at the bank-level analysis, the evidence on a temporary decline in the growth rate of SME lending is limited to a small subset of studies (three studies, Figure 13, left-hand panels).
+In the two periods after reform implementation, the decline remains significant in only one jurisdiction.
+It is interesting to note that when aggregating granular bank-firm level data to the bank portfolio level, the temporary decline in SME lending growth rates disappears for some credit registers studies.
+Results can deviate from the bank-firm level analyses, as the aggregated sample now captures all bank-firm relationships including entry and exit of very short-term loans that otherwise drop out when constructing growth rates.36 However, the aggregated sample allows for a less clean identification in comparison to the previous section, since data at the bank-firm level was better suited to control for demand effects.

 Persistent effects on the growth rates of SME lending are rare, essentially confirming previous conclusions.
 Results from only two jurisdictions suggest that the most exposed banks persistently cut their SME lending growth in the post reform period (Figure 14, left-hand panels).
 These two jurisdictions also counted among those that reported a significant temporary decline.
-Country-specific circumstances, which cannot be fully controlled for, might explain these lasting drop
+Country-specific circumstances might explain these lasting drop which cannot fully be controlled for.

 Lending to non-SMEs by ex-ante most exposed banks reveals hardly any significant evidence at the bank level.
-An immediate drop in the lending growth rate occurs only for one jurisdiction, while one other jurisdiction reports a significant increase.
-For the remaining periods, these effects are mainly insignificant (Figure 13, right-hand panels).
-Related to the persistent effects, four out of eleven studies find weak evidence of a decline in non-SME lending.
-Out of these, only one jurisdiction reports significant persistent declines in lending growth to both, SMEs and non-SME (Figure 14, left-hand panels).
+When turning to non-SME lending, the empirical evidence across the studies is mixed.
+An immediate drop in the lending growth rate emerges only for one jurisdiction, while one other jurisdiction reports a significant increase.
+For the remaining analyses, the effects are not significant (Figure 13, right-hand panels).
+This is confirmed in the analysis of persistent effects.
+Loan extension to non-SMEs by the most exposed banks slows significantly in two studies.
+Out of these two, only one jurisdiction reports significant persistent declines in lending growth to both, SMEs and non-SME.